Zod-/Wildstar_uiMapper/README.md

-    author    = "Frosthaven",             --the author of the addon version   = "1.1-dev",                --any version information about your addon slash     = "uiconfig"                --optional slash command to open the ui panel onshow    = function(ui)
+    author    = "Frosthaven",             --the author of the addon version   = "1.1-dev",                --any version information about your addon slash     = "uiconfig"                --optional slash command to open the ui panel path      = "libs/_uiMapper/"         --optional path when not using "_uiMapper/" default onshow    = function(ui)
       --config panel opened               --optional events: onshow, onhide, ondefault, onnavchange end,